Uniforms of the Malaysian Army: No. 10C: Flight suit

 The No. 10C Dress is an overall worn by army personnel who are trained as aircraft pilots and aircrew during flight operations or while on standby.
 The uniform is olive green in colour, and a similar design is used across all branches of the Malaysian Armed Forces for their respective pilots and aircrew.

 No. 10D: Tank overalls

 The No. 10D Dress is an overall worn by army personnel who are trained as armoured vehicle commanders and crew members.
 There are two variations of this uniform: an all-black version worn exclusively by officers and an olive-coloured version worn by both officers and crew.

 No. 10E: Marching band ceremonial dress

-The No. 10E Dress is a ceremonial uniform similar in design to the No. 1 Dress, but it is worn exclusively by members of the Malaysian Army marching band.
+The No. 10E Dress is a ceremonial uniform similar in design to the No. 1 Dress, but it is worn exclusively by bandsmen and women of the military bands of the Malaysian Army, as well as the Training Band of the Malaysian Army School of Military Music.
 This uniform features additional accessories and is heavier than the No. 1 Dress worn by other army personnel.
+While the songkok or peaked cap is worn by men, women wear the crusher cap.